Arts

 • 6th Grade

-Students will review the elements and principles of art and design through a study of varying styles and visual art disciples, including drawing, painting, printmaking, and sculpture.
-Students will have the opportunity to explore and learn about a variety of media as well as become familiar with pivotal moments in Art History.
-6th graders will study the stylistic choices of famous artists to help inspire them to develop their own ideas and artistic voice.
-Each student will work with the artist/teacher in a studio environment.
+Students review the elements and principles of art and design through a study of varying styles and visual art disciplines, including drawing, painting, printmaking, and sculpture.
+Students have the opportunity to explore and learn about a variety of media and become familiar with pivotal moments in Art History.
+Sixth graders study the stylistic choices of famous artists to inspire them to develop their own ideas and artistic voices.

-Students continue to explore the fine arts in depth with a focus on specialized courses in ceramics, metals, photography, and woodworking.
-Each student will work with the artist/teacher of the specific discipline in the studio environment on a rotating semester format.
-Individualized instruction is emphasized.
-Students are taught best studio practices while creating, presenting, responding and connecting through their art form.
+Students continue an in-depth exploration of the fine arts with a focus on specialized courses in ceramics, metals, photography, and woodworking.
+Each student will work with the artist/teacher of the specific discipline in the studio environment with individualized instruction emphasized.
+Students are taught best studio practices while creating, presenting, responding, and connecting through their art form.

 Upper School